resources

 November 2025

-We believe that a major aspect of postpartum wellness is intentionally replenishing nutrients to provide a foundation for long-term health and vitality.
+Daisy Mama believes that a major aspect of postpartum wellness is intentionally replenishing nutrients to provide a foundation for long-term health and vitality.
 We combine evidence-based research with intuitive, century-old wisdom to create a holistic, natural approach to postpartum nourishment.
 Our focus is on warming, nutrient-dense ingredients that support a mama’s whole self.

 Warmth is central to many postpartum healing practices around the world.
 Blood loss during birth can contribute to decreased circulation and reduced warmth throughout the body (Ouzounian, 2012).
 Warming herbs and drinks such as bone broth, herbal teas, and soups help improve circulation, boost iron levels, and reduce inflammation.
 These ingredients also support digestion during postpartum recovery, allowing for optimal nutrient absorption and sustained energy.